Cadaques Spain Travel Guide

 Cadaqués, being relatively small, owns a limited public transportation network.
 Walking offers the main and most enjoyable way to get around the town center.

 The municipal bus service mainly connects the town center with Portlligat, home to the Salvador Dalí House-Museum.
-It also serves some more distant beaches and parking areas on the town's outskirts.
+It also serves some more distant beaches plus parking areas on the town's outskirts.
 The bus eases traffic and parking in the popular Portlligat area.

 Portlligat bus runs less frequently outside peak summer.
 Services are more frequent during summer.
 Check current schedules at bus stops or tourist office.